cyclus/cyclus.github.com/source/cep/cep18.rst

-completion of the RFB phase, the market exchange will have a set of consumption portfolios, :math:`P`, where each portfolio consists of a set requests, :math:`R`, a cardinal preference over the requests, :math:`\alpha_R`, and possibly a set of constraints over the requests, :math:`C_R`.
+completion of the RFB phase, the market exchange will have a set of consumption portfolios, :math:`P`, where each portfolio consists of a set requests, :math:`R`, a cardinal preference over the requests, :math:`\alpha_R`, and possibly a set of constraints over the requests, :math:`c_R`.
 Each request consists of a quantity, :math:`q_r`, and a target isotopic vector, :math:`I_r`.
+Consumers are allowed to offer the null set of isotopics as their profile, effectively providing no information.

+The second phase allows suppliers to **respond** to the set of consumption portfolios, and is termed the **Bidding** (B) phase (analgous to Julka's Reply to Request for Quote phase).
+Each consumption portfolio is comprised of requests for some set of commodities.
+Accordingly, for each request, suppliers of that commodity denote production capacities, :math:`c_c` and an isotopic profile of the commodity they can provide, :math:`I_c`.
+Suppliers, like consumers, are allowed to offer the null set of isotopics.
+A supplier may have its production constrained by more than one parameter.
+For example, a processing facility may have both a throughput constraint (i.e., it can only process material at a certain rate) and an inventory constraint (i.e., it can only hold some total material).
+Further, the facility could have a constraint on the quality of material to be processed, e.g., it may be able to handle a maximum radiotoxicity for any given time step which is a function of both the quantity of material in processes and the isotopic content of that material.
+At the completion of the Bidding phase the possible connections between supplier and producer facilities, i.e., the arcs in the graph of the transportation problem, have been established with specific capacity constraints defined both by the quantity of commodities that will traverse the arcs but also by the quality.

 Backwards Compatability
 =======================